krc31182/supervised-learning-challenge/README.md

+# Prediction

+## My initial thoughts are that the logistic regression model will perform better simply because the outcome is binary.

 # Supervised Machine Learning Homework - Predicting Credit Risk

 In this assignment, you will be building a machine learning model that attempts to predict whether a loan will be approved or not.